 Land Economics is dedicated to the study of land use, natural resources, public utilities, housing, and urban land issues.

 Established in 1925 by the renowned economist and founder of the American Economic Association, Richard T. Ely, at the University of Wisconsin, Land Economics has consistently published innovative, conceptual, and empirical research of direct relevance to economists.
 Each issue brings the latest results in international applied research on such topics as transportation, energy, urban and rural land use, housing, environmental quality, public utilities, and natural resources.

 In addition to regular articles, there are comments on previously published articles, followed by replies from the original author.
 There are also book reviews of a few select recent releases, plus a full listing of books received.

 Environmental Studies: 17/66

 Impact Factor: 1.558

-Recent Developments in Fisheries Economics: Land Economics Vol. 83 #1, and also available as an ebook.
+Recent Developments in Fisheries Economics, Land Economics Vol. 83 #1, and also available as an ebook.

 Land Economics Editor wins Reimer Lüst Award

 Professor and editor of Land Economics, Daniel W. Bromley has received the Reimer Lüst Award for International Scholarly and Cultural Exchange.
 The award is given by the Alexander von Humboldt Foundation and the Fritz Thyssen Foundation to recognize outstanding humanities scholars and social scientists who have promoted bilateral relations between Germany and their own countries.